abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 ### 12-27-12

-When we do *mettā* meditation—loving-kindness meditation—it's often good to start with ourselves.
-But when doing that, it is important that we not put ourselves under our thumbs—making demands about who we are and what we should be.
+When we do *mettā* meditation---loving-kindness meditation---it's often good to start with ourselves.
+But when doing that, it is important that we not put ourselves under our thumbs---making demands about who we are and what we should be.
 When this happens, it's as if we're looking at the mind the way judgmental parents look at their child, power tripping and demanding that the child behave in a particular way. *I'm going to tell this kid what to do, and he's going to do what I say!* There can be no joy in approaching the mind with the assumption that it will tow the line if we force it to do so.
 Joy has to be unfettered, with a sense of real freedom.

 When we practice loving-kindness meditation, we turn our awareness and consciousness toward our sense of being, our sense of existence, and we give ourselves the space and freedom to be exactly as we are.
-There are no demands placed on us—not on our physical bodies or on our personalities.
+There are no demands placed on us---not on our physical bodies or on our personalities.
 All of our expectations are irrelevant; they are a fiction.
 We give ourselves freedom to be what we are, and from that freedom we wish for ourselves, *May I be happy*.